 The Do's and Don'ts of Buying a Home

 Although purchasing a new home is exciting, it can sometimes be stressful.
-Once you have an accepted offer and a signed contract there are lots of things to be done in order to close and move in.
+Once you have an accepted offer and a signed contract there are lots of things to be done before you can close and move in.
 As a licensed real restate professional, I can assist you with each step of this process.
 I can also help you to avoid some of the common mistakes home buyers often make.
 Below are a few things to keep in mind.

 Let me do the talking for you.
 Sometimes buyers think it is a good idea to talk or email the seller or the seller’s agent directly.
 Experience has shown that this is seldom a good idea.

 - The Seller’s Realtor works for the seller, NOT you.
 Anything you say to him or her is not confidential and can, and probably will, be told to the sellers.
 The seller’s agent has the seller’s best interest in mind.
 Any information you give them may work against you when trying to negotiate a price, settlement dates, etc.

 - Don’t talk to the sellers.
 On more than one occasion I have had buyers talk directly to the sellers to try work out various details or to get additional information.
 And on more than one occasion I have seen this backfire.
 The sellers want to sell their home so they don’t want to say anything that may upset you or turn you off.
 They may, therefore, agree to something when they talk to you, but then go back to their agent and complain that you are pressuring them.

 Don’t go to the home on your own.
 Until you close, the home is the property of the owner.
 Going there without permission is trespassing, even if you just want to walk around the outside.
 Let me know if you want to show the home to family members, measure for window treatments, etc., and if possible, I will make the arrangements for you.